testsigmahq/testsigma-docs/src/pages/docs/test-management/test-suites/overview.md

 **Automated/Manual radio button:** Select Automated / Manual depending on the type of Test Cases to be included in the Test Suite.

-**Prerequisite:** Select another Test Suite as a prerequisite to be included in an execution with this Test Suite.
+**Prerequisite:** Select another Test Suite as a prerequisite to be included in a test plan with this Test Suite.

 **Select Test Cases:** Click on the button “+Add Test Cases” to add Test Cases to the Test Suite.
 A “Select Test Cases” overlay opens up where we need to select the Test Cases to be included in the Test Case.